melkerton/postgrest-crud-dart/README.md

 ## Motivation

 The primary reason for developing this package is to provide a quick way to connect to a Postgrest API server.
-While there already exists an ORM-like [Postgrest Dart](https://pub.dev/packages/postgrest) package that provides this functionality it does not meet the requirements I was looking for in a package like this.
+While there already exists an ORM-like package ([Postgrest Dart](https://pub.dev/packages/postgrest)) that provides this functionality it does not meet the requirements I was looking for in a package like this.
 This package attempts to abstract some of the repetitive patterns that occur when using an ORM-like approach. e.g.

 ```
 client.from("table").select<PostgrestList>().withConverter(() => {})